Carnagion/dissertation/diss/diss.typ

 // TODO: Write a better explanation for this section Delays are ideally absorbed by stand holding -- a departure $i$ only needs to push back only when absolutely necessary to meet its de-ice time $z_i$ (if applicable) and take-off time $t_i$.

-However, in some cases it may be better to absorb delays at the runway instead by runway holding -- i.e. arriving and waiting at the runway before a departure's scheduled take-off time.
+However, in some cases it may be better to absorb delays at the runway by _runway holding_ instead -- i.e. arriving and waiting at the runway before a departure's scheduled take-off time.
 A departure that pushes back earlier than absoltuely necessary would be able to de-ice earlier than necessary, freeing up the de-icing queue earlier.
 This could in turn enable the following departures to de-ice earlier and potentially reduce the total delay and CTOT violations in the remaining sequence.